stormpath/stormpath-documentation/source/auth_n.rst

   .. only:: nodejs

     To revoke a token you need to delete it from the REST API, which means you need to obtain the ``href`` of the token.

-Access Tokens and Refresh Tokens are like all other resources in the Stormpath REST API, and they have an ``href`` value.
+    Access and Refresh Tokens are like all other resources in the Stormpath REST API, and they have an ``href`` value.
 The format of the ``href`` will be one of:

     .. code-block:: javascript

       'https://api.stormpath.com/v1/accessTokens/:jti'
       'https://api.stormpath.com/v1/refreshTokens/:jti'

     Where the ``jti`` is in the claims body of the token (you must unpack the JWT to look inside the claims body).
 If you already know the ``href`` of the token resource, you can quickly fetch it and then delete it:

     .. literalinclude:: code/nodejs/authentication/delete-access-token.js
       :language: javascript

     The same can be done for refresh tokens, using ``client.getRefreshToken()`` instead.

-    If you want to delete all the access tokens for and account, you would iterate over all the account's access tokens and delete each one:
+    If you want to delete all the access tokens for an Account, you would iterate over all the Account's access tokens and delete each one:

     .. literalinclude:: code/nodejs/authentication/delete_user_access_tokens_req.js
       :language: javascript

     If you have the actual token, as a JWT string, you can determine the ``href`` by unpacking the token, and building the ``href`` from the ``jti`` claim that is in the token:

     .. literalinclude:: code/nodejs/authentication/get-token-jti.js
       :language: javascript